Skip to content

 }

-# in case spes is not None, changing the columns to the SPE names
+# in case spes is not None, changing the values of the SIGLA_USINA column to the SPE names

 if columns == "spe":